- August 27, 2019

 Prior to the application of film tint, the glass is treated with a special polymer mixture that is spread on the window.
 The film tint is then attached carefully over the polymer.
 The application of tint asks for special attention as it is prone to air bubbles.
 Hence, it is advised to be carried out by a professional.
 If you are looking for an economical option, then film tint might be suitable for you.
 The only drawback associated with film tint is that it is supposed to be changed after every five years to prevent cracking and peeling.

 If you are looking to protect your vehicle from harmful sun rays and heat, we at Sun Guard Window Tinting can help you in providing the best window tint for your vehicle.
 We are active in the industry since 1980 and have tinted over 50,000 trucks, RV’s, cars, and sport utility vehicles.
-Our attention to details and customer-centric attitude is what sets us apart from any other tint shop in Port Charlotte, FL.
+Our attention to detail and customer-centric attitude is what sets us apart from any other tint shop in Port Charlotte, FL.

 We are based in Port Charlotte, Florida, but extend our services to Punta Gorda, FL, as well.
 Should you need any window tinting services, you can reach us here.